 Learn more: Baku City Circuit in Numbers

 The Baku City Circuit is a temporary street circuit that’s only used once a year.
-The 2020 Azerbaijan Grand Prix is on June 5-7 (buy tickets here).
+The 2020 Azerbaijan Grand Prix (originally scheduled for June 5-7) has been cancelled due to the coronavirus pandemic.
+Dates for the 2021 Azerbaijan Grand Prix have not yet been announced.

 The Baku City Circuit is a race track in the heart of Azerbaijan’s capital city.